kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - Consider caching parsed values in scheduler data structures if performance issues arise
 - Feature gate allows disabling if performance problems occur

-#### Taint Misconfiguration Detection
+#### Invalid SemVer Node Label or Taint

-**Risk**: Node taints intended for version comparison may contain non-version values (e.g., `node.kubernetes.io/containerRuntimeVersion=containerd://2.1.4` instead of `node.kubernetes.io/containerRuntimeVersion=2.1.4`).
-Since taint values are not validated at node registration time, these misconfigurations are only detected during scheduling when a pod with `SemverLt`/`SemverGt` tolerations attempts to match.
+**Risk**: Node labels or taints are currently free-form strings and are not validated for SemVer compliance at registration time (e.g. a node may carry a taint like this `node.kubernetes.io/containerRuntimeVersion=containerd://2.1.4` instead of `node.kubernetes.io/containerRuntimeVersion=2.1.4`).
+Since taint values are not validated at node registration time, these misconfigurations are only detected during scheduling when a pod with `SemverLt`/`SemverGt`/`SemverEq` tolerations attempts to match.
 This can lead to pods remaining in `Pending` state without clear indication of the root cause.

 **Mitigation**: